intelops/genval/demo/genai-commands.md

     openAIConfig:
       # LLM backend model to use for generating security policies
       - model: GPT4
-        # assistant defined under `llmSpec` takes precedence, if defined in common as well
+        # assistant defined under `llmSpec` takes precedence if defined in common as well
         assistant: dockerfile
-        # Bool to define whether to use the model defined above
+        # Boolean value to define whether to use the model defined above
         useTheModel: true
         # API key for authenticating with a backend (if required)
         apiKey: OPENAI_KEY